leandrocp/supagist/README.md

 # supagist

 Share a code snippet.
-Reactions and comments on every line, live.
+Reactions and comments on every line.

 ![supagist](./supagist.png)